spirilis/slsdk_1202/INTEGRATION.md

 ## Our final display config

-Here's the whole Display section of MSP_EXP432E401Y.c with all the Sharp junk removed:
+Here's the whole Display section of MSP_EXP432E401Y.c with all the Sharp junk removed and Nokia1202 stuff added:

 ```c
 /*